 Cinematography by Lee Garmes, (Morocco 1930, Shanghai Express 1932, Scarface 1932, Duel in the Sun 1946, The Paradine Case 1947, The Captive City 1952, Lady in a Cage 1964) Music by Cyril J. Mockridge, and set direction by Thomas Little (Laura 1944, Day the Earth Stood Still 1951).
-Edited by Barbara McLean.(All About Eve 1950, No Way Out 1950, Niagara 1953)
+Edited by Barbara McLean.(All About Eve 1950, No Way Out 1950, Niagara 1953).

 The film stars Tyrone Power as Stanton Carlisle a ruthless con artist with no morals who stumbles onto a traveling carnival.
-Not only did Powers want to see Nightmare Alley made, he wanted the leading role to show 20th Century Fox that he was more than just a pretty face.
-It also stars Joan Blondell (one of my favorites and known for her wise cracking sex appeal) as Zeena Krumbein, Colleen Gray (Kay in The Killing 1956) as Molly, Ian Keith in an intense role as alcoholic mentalist Pete Krumbein and Mike Mazurki as the strongman Bruno.
+Not only did Powers want to see Nightmare Alley made, but he also wanted the leading role to show 20th Century Fox that he was more than just a pretty face.
+It also stars Joan Blondell (one of my favorites and known for her wise-cracking sex appeal) as Zeena Krumbein, Colleen Gray (Kay in The Killing 1956) as Molly, Ian Keith in an intense role as alcoholic mentalist Pete Krumbein and Mike Mazurki as the strongman Bruno.

-Nightmare Alley is an enthrallingly morbid fable about the rise and fall of a greedy, socio-pathic charlatan Stanton Carlisle (Power) who uses his good-looks and skillful deception to work his way from traveling carnival barker to high society mentalist.
-First he seduces Zeena (Joan Blondell) a gentle soothsayer, in order to obtain the key to her and her husband Pete’s (Ian Keith) mind-reading code.
+Nightmare Alley is an enthrallingly morbid fable about the rise and fall of a greedy, socio-pathic charlatan Stanton Carlisle (Power) who uses his good looks and skillful deception to work his way from traveling carnival barker to high society mentalist.
+First, he seduces Zeena (Joan Blondell) a gentle soothsayer, in order to obtain the key to her and her husband Pete’s (Ian Keith) mind-reading code.
 Stanton accidentally poisons Pete when he gives him a bottle of wood alcohol.
 He then moves on to romance Molly (Colleen Gray) the beautiful young girlfriend of the strongman Bruno (Mazurki).
-Stanton winds up marrying Molly, and the two leave the seedy carnival life for better pickins as successful nightclub mentalist, of course using the code he charmed out of Zeena.
+Stanton winds up marrying Molly, and the two leave the seedy carnival life for better pickings as successful nightclub mentalists, of course using the code he charmed out of Zeena.
 But even the nightclub act is not enough to satiate his desire for power.
 He meets Lilith (Helen Walker) an unscrupulous psychologist (the film’s coded lesbian and cunning femme fatale) who has access to her clients and can feed Stanton confidential details from her patients.
 The pair begin to blackmail their clients out of money.
-The ‘spook racket’ is an extremely profitable scheme, but his plans to build a spiritualist empire is at risk when his Molly’s integrity overshadows Lilith’s avarice.
+The ‘spook racket’ is an extremely profitable scheme, but his plans to build a spiritualist empire is at risk when Molly’s integrity overshadows Lilith’s avarice.

 The film’s two powerful and kind women have a crucial interdependence on Stanton.
 They are the ‘caregiver’ archetype of women, who while not in threat of bodily harm, their danger lies more in the betrayal of their trust.
-However Helen Walker’s heinous psychiatrist who preys on the weakness of others is aptly named Lilith, the most ‘notorious demon’ in Hebrew mythology.
+However, Helen Walker’s heinous psychiatrist who preys on the weakness of others is aptly named Lilith, the most ‘notorious demon’ in Hebrew mythology.
 Stanton exploits the opportunity that each woman offers up.

-Molly (played by Coleen Gray) is the sweet young girl in the carny act, billed as the Electro Girl who sports a galvanic bra which can withstand electrical shocks so she doesn’t get fried in her seat.
+Molly (played by Coleen Gray) is the sweet young girl in the carny act, billed as the Electro Girl who sports a galvanic bra that can withstand electrical shocks so she doesn’t get fried in her seat.
 Letting the arc of electricity flow between her hands is a mesmerizing scene.
-It gives Molly her almost fairy like quality.
-The mirror with which to reflect what ever decency might still be inherently shrouded in Stanton’s dark heart.
+It gives Molly her almost fairy-like quality.
+The mirror with which to reflect whatever decency might still be inherently shrouded in Stanton’s dark heart.
 She can only see his beauty and his passion for working the crowd and his gift for showmanship.
 She doesn’t understand his ruthless nature, or that he is exploiting her affections.
 Molly is in danger of being manipulated by Stanton who plunges into marrying Molly for the purpose of using her in his new act.
-Her face almost lit like an icon of a painted Roman angel, cannot see the wheels turning in Stanton’s eyes when he talks about them being together.
+Her face is almost lit like an icon of a painted Roman angel, cannot see the wheels turning in Stanton’s eyes when he talks about them being together.

 Stanton is fascinated by The Geek in the sideshow.
-This is the carnival’s biggest draw, but a subversive illegal attraction that even some performers won’t work there, if a show carries such a grotesque feature.
+This is the carnival’s biggest draw, but a subversive illegal attraction that even some performers won’t work there if a show carries such a grotesque feature.
 But Stanton is fixated on him.
 “How do you get a guy to be a Geek, is he born that way?”
 It’s an unsettling foreshadowing of events.
-“I can’t understand how can get so low” we can hear the live chickens squawking as they are being fed to The Geek.
+“I can’t understand how can get so low” We can hear the live chickens squawking as they are being fed to The Geek.
 It’s a disturbing effective use of background sound.

-Stanton, thrives on the energy of the carnival “I like it, it gets me to see those yokels out there gives you a superior feeling, as if YOU were in the know and they were on the outside looking in.”
-We see Stanton’s as egoist with a ruthless narcissism to take over, be in control, to be omnipotent.
+Stanton thrives on the energy of the carnival “I like it, it gets me to see those yokels out there gives you a superior feeling, as if YOU were in the know and they were on the outside looking in.”
+We see Stanton as an egoist with a ruthless narcissism to take over, be in control, to be omnipotent.

 Stanton first starts working on Zeena’s affections in order to procure the secret code.
 She doesn’t want to hurt Pete.
 But she is taken in by Stanton’s seductions.
 If the new act works, she could make enough money to get Pete “the cure”.
 “Oh Stan do you think I could make the big time again?”
 Her arm stretched out leaning on a pole, he kisses the soft insides where her arm bends.
-She is torn between enabling Pete and being seduced by the lustful manipulations by Stanton.
+She is torn between enabling Pete and being seduced by their lustful manipulations by Stanton.

 Stanton shows up later at Zeena’s hotel room where she has laid out the Tarot cards.
 He asks what she’s doing.
 “This is the Tarot, the oldest kind of cards in the world … whenever I have something to decide or don’t know which way to turn.”

 She tells him to cut the cards 3 times.
 “Look Stan that’s the Wheel of Fortune, Pete and I never had it this good!”
 Everything looks good for them in the reading, but there is no sign of Pete dead or alive.
 Zeena starts to panic.
 Stanton picks up a card that had fallen on the floor face down.
 Zeena is shaken, “It couldn’t be like that it’s too awful, it’s too crazy what have I done!”

 She tells Stan to take his bags and get out, it’s all off.
 Stan asks what he’s done, she says “Nothing! but I can’t go against the cards.”

 Nightmare Alley’s characters each have their own level of spiritual awareness, an intimate relationship with their own nature of worship.
 Zeena dabbles in the esoteric mystical aspects of superstitions of luck and curses.
-The Marshall who comes to shut the carnival down, has a very quiet reverence as a good christian man, Molly is the embodiment of moral purity, and Stanton sees himself wielding his own religion as a Nietzcsheqsue Uberman.
+The Marshall who comes to shut the carnival down, has a very quiet reverence as a good Christian man, Molly is the embodiment of moral purity, and Stanton sees himself wielding his own religion as a Nietzcsheqsue Uberman.

 Zeena shows Stanton Pete’s card.
-The Hanged Man, the recurring theme of the film.
+The Hanged Man is the recurring theme of the film.
 This again is the foreshadowing of what can happen when humanity is sacrificed for power.
-She tells Stan when a card falls face down on the floor, what ever is going to happen is going to happen fast and it’s never good.
-Stans says “that’s for the chumps, to fall for one of your own boob catchers” He’s so superior, so ruthless, he cannot even fathom that the warning might be credible.
+She tells Stan when a card falls face down on the floor, whatever is going to happen is going to happen fast and it’s never good.
+Stans says “That’s for the chumps, to fall for one of your own boob catchers” He’s so superior, so ruthless, he cannot even fathom that the warning might be credible.
 We don’t really see shades of humanity in him but a curiosity, as Stanton asks “I wonder why I’m like that, never thinking about anybody but myself.”
 Zeena asks if his folks dropped him on his head.
 “Yeah, they dropped me.”
-This gives us a little background, he grew up in an orphanage where he became aware of the Gospel that came with black and blue bruises and it’s useful passages he can avail himself of later.
+This gives us a little background, he grew up in an orphanage where he became aware of the Gospel that came with black and blue bruises and its useful passages he can avail himself of later.
 They kiss, and Zeena is once again under his charismatic control.